 - Make sure you are not attached to the clothing they are wearing.
 Expect a lot of dirt, dust, and maybe even a few rips for extra rambunctious kids.

-- I always carry bandaids and some alcohol wipes for the unexpected owie
+- I always carry bandaids and some alcohol wipes, or a mini first aid kit for the unexpected owie

 - Bring a mask.
 While you are likely spending most of the time on your own, when the trail gets narrow and you need to pass people, it’s respectful to put on a mask.
 Usually we require the front leader to yell “Masks!”
 When they see someone ahead on the trail.